 Most of us will, at some point, have a certain level of debt.
 But, debt is bad, right?
 Although this is largely true, a point often overlooked is that some debt can actually be a good thing.

-Even so, some will argue that any debt is not good but, for millions of people, it is the only way they can get on the housing ladder or further their career.
+Even so, some will argue that any debt is not good.
+For millions of people, though, it’s the only way they can get on the housing ladder or further their career.
 (Although, it is worth remembering that too much of either debt can work against you.)

 While perceptions of good debt and bad debt can be oversimplified, the fundamental basis is simple.
 Overall, good debt should help you achieve future financial gain while bad debt will expressly worsen those same goals.